YousufMohammed2002/Third-Year-Project/README.md

 This repository contains the report and code which I complted for my third year project at the University of Warwick as a MSci Data Science Student.

-The code is in the form of an RMarkdown file and a Netica file (Bayesian Network).
+The code is in the form RMarkdown files (.Rmd and knitted .pdfs) and Netica files (Bayesian Network).

 The code and report are free to download and view.

-## File Explainations and how to run them:
+## File Explainations and how to run the code:

 This submission folder contains the following documents: